J33R4FF3/J33R4FF3.github.io/_posts/2021-02-03-Creating-TCP-Bind-Shell-with-C_2.md

 <h3>Stage 6 - Wait for input (password) to be received and compare it against the correct password string</h3>

+"db" (data byte) to allocate some space, and fill it with a string.

 ```c
 read(new_sock, buf, 16);
 buf[strcspn(buf, "\n")] = 0;